How Do Digital Advertising Auctions Impact Product Prices?: Introduction

 Next, we introduce the concept of a \emph{managed campaign}.
-In this more centralized mechanism, the platform proposes to each advertiser an advertising budget, an autobidding algorithm, and a pricing function for the product on the platform.
-The autobidding algorithm governs how the managed campaign for every advertiser bids for potential matches as a function of the value of the match and the off-platform prices.
-Each advertiser simultaneously decides whether to enter into the managed campaign or not, and how to price its product off the platform.\footnote{The autobidding algorithm that allocates budgets can be interpreted as maximizing profit subject to a return on investment constraint.
-Alternatively, we can decompose the advertising budget into a payment per winning bid for each consumer value.
-In this case, one can show that the bidding algorithm boosts the bids of the advertisers, but never beyond the value of the match.
-Thus, the autobidding mechanism satisfies an ex-post participation constraint for every (winning and losing) bid.} We show that the platform optimizes its revenue by offering best-value pricing; that is, the platform implements the efficient allocation but ensures that the efficient firm always makes the offer with the best value to the consumer (Theorem \ref{thm:managed_eq_best_value}).
-However, in doing so, the platform weakens competition, and so the firms raise their posted prices off the platform in order to extract more surplus from online consumers.
-We show that best-value pricing is revenue-optimal for the platform (Theorem \ref{thm:best_value_max}), and in fact, joint producer surplus attains the vertical integration benchmark where one firm controls all the advertisers and the platform (Corollary \ref{corr:vertical_integration}).
-In consequence, the posted prices off-platform are higher than under the data-augmented auction (Theorem \ref{thm:managed_prices_highest_variant}).
+In this more centralized mechanism, the platform proposes to each advertiser a steering policy and a pricing policy for their product on the platform.
+Contextually, the platform requests a fixed fee from each advertiser, which we can interpret as a required advertising budget.
+Each advertiser simultaneously decides whether to enter into the managed campaign or not, and how to price its product off the platform.
+We show that the platform optimizes its revenue by matching firms and consumers efficiently and by offering a \emph{best-value pricing} policy.
+This policy ensures the efficient firm always makes the offer with the best value to the consumer, even if its competitors deviate in their posted prices (Theorem \ref{thm:managed_eq_best_value}).
+In doing so, the platform weakens competition and leads the firms to raise their posted prices off the platform in order to extract more surplus from online consumers.